cs1302uga/cs1302-ce07/README.md

    Host the documentation on Nike using `cs1302-ce07-doc` as the name for your symbolic link.
    What is the URL to your hosted website?

+1. Run the 1302 `checkstyle` program on all `.java` files.
+If errors are reported, look up each error message in the [Style Guide](https://github.com/cs1302uga/cs1302-styleguide), fix the error, and repeat until no style errors remain.

 1. Make sure you are in the `cs1302-ce07` directory.
    In this step, you will do your first commit to your local git repository (on the Nike server) so that you (and the instructors/TAs) can see what you've done.
 For now, think of a commit as saving